 Florida Orange World Roadside Attraction

 After we picked our oranges, we drove to Florida Orange World, probably the most iconic roadside attraction in Florida, just to check it out.
-Not only can you buy oranges, but this orange-shaped store holds the title of the world’s largest orange and is packed with fun orange and Florida inspired souvenirs.
+Not only can you buy oranges, but this orange-shaped store holds the world’s largest orange title and is packed with fun orange and Florida-inspired souvenirs.

-Florida Orange World is located at 5395 W. Irlo Bronson Memorial Hwy, Kissimmee.
+Florida Orange World is at 5395 W. Irlo Bronson Memorial Hwy, Kissimmee.

 World’s Largest Entertainment McDonald’s and PlayPlace Roadside Attraction

-I was really surprised by how much fun my teenagers had playing in the arcade at this McDonald’s.
+I was surprised by how much fun my teenagers had playing in the arcade at this McDonald’s.
 In addition to normal menu items like Big Macs and French Fries, you’ll also find a Bistro menu and Ice Cream Bar with Blue Bunny Ice Cream.
 Hungry for McDonald’s?
-I’m normally not, but for this I’ll make an exception.
+I’m normally not, but I’ll make an exception for this.

 You’ll find this McDonald’s at 6875 Sand Lake Road, Orlando.